Great African Journey

 Climbing back onto the tour bus, we’ll make our way towards the Indian Ocean coast as we drive to Bagamoyo– keep your eyes peeled for Mt Kilimanjaro!
 On arrival, you’ll have the opportunity to discover more about this place before setting up camp and enjoying an evening under the stars.

-We’ll drive to the heart of Zanzibar, into Stone Town, today to explore the maze of narrow, cobbled lanes and enchanting Arabic buildings.
-Take a wander through the streets and get lost in the array of cafes and local shops before touring the local spice plantation, where you’ll get to learn about the different uses of cardamom, cinnamon, nutmeg, vanilla, and lemon grass.
+We’ll drive to the heart of Zanzibar today to explore the maze of narrow, cobbled lanes and enchanting Arabic buildings in Stone Town.
+Explore the cafes and local shops before touring a spice plantation, where you’ll get to learn about the different uses of cardamom, cinnamon, nutmeg, vanilla, and lemon grass.

 We’ll wave goodbye to Zanzibar today as we cross the water back to the mainland and travel west from Dar es Salaam to the Baobab Valley to our campsite on the banks of the Ruaha River, on the edge of Udzwungwa Mountains National Park.